Coronavirus Deaths Break 200,000, Reaching Donald Trump’s ‘Good Job’ Limit

 “No country can gain from others’ difficulties or maintain stability by taking advantage of others’ troubles… Burying one’s head in the sand like an ostrich in the face of economic globalization or trying to fight it with Don Quixote’s lance goes against the trend of history.”

-Despite facing mounting COVID-19 fatalities and the potential for a second wave during winter, the president has continued to suggest the disease will fade away on its own.
+Despite facing mounting COVID-19 fatalities and the potential for a second wave during winter, the commander in chief has continued to suggest the disease will fade away on its own.
 As The Inquisitr reported last week, he is still backing the idea of herd mentality and believes that the virus will just go away.